Can I Get A Mortgage On A House I Already Own?

 How A Home Equity Line of Credit Works

-Basically, your credit line can be for as much as the available equity on your home.
-You can use as much as your available credit, replenishing it by paying back the outstanding balance.
+Your credit line can equal your available home equity.
+You can access any portion of available credit, replenishing it by paying down the outstanding balance.

 Advantages of A Home Equity Line of Credit

-HELOCs have lower interest rates than other loan options like credit cards.
-That’s what makes them ideal for consolidating debt or funding ongoing projects.
+HELOCs offer lower interest rates than alternatives like credit cards, making them ideal for debt consolidation or financing ongoing projects.

 Disadvantages of A Home Equity Line of Credit